China firms cut staff on virus outbreak as Xi vows no large-scale layoffs

 But many companies are hurting from disruptions felt since late-January after local governments extended Lunar New Year holidays and urged people to stay home.

+“It is possible that the coronavirus could result in two to three million lost jobs in the first quarter,” said Nie Wen, an analyst from financial firm Hwabao Trust.

+While the job losses are likely to be temporary, authorities need to step up support to small firms as many of them are highly indebted and have cashflow issues and “may not make it through”, he added.

-Chinese restaurant chain Xibei, which has over 360 outlets, said it was worried about wages for its roughly 20,000 workers given how the epidemic had impacted its income.
+Chinese restaurant chain Xibei, which has over 360 outlets, has said it is worried about wages for its roughly 20,000 workers given how the epidemic had impacted its income.

 “We need 156 million yuan a month to pay our workers, and if the epidemic continues, and cash flow continues to be inadequate, we will not be able to hold up for much longer,” it said on its official Weibo account.